Electromagnetic moments of ground and excited states calculated in heavy odd-N open-shell nuclei: Comparison with experimental data

 \section{Comparison with experimental data}

-In this section, we compare theory and experiment, see Tables~\ref{yyxxx-ttt-v67-170-HFT-N16-siq-UDF1.print1} and~\ref{yyxxx-ttt-v67-170-HFT-N16-siq-UDF1.print2}.
+In this section, we compare theory and experiment, as shown in Tables~\ref{yyxxx-ttt-v67-170-HFT-N16-siq-UDF1.print1} and~\ref{yyxxx-ttt-v67-170-HFT-N16-siq-UDF1.print2}.
 Theoretical uncertainties of the electric quadrupole moments were not evaluated.
-However, based on the results obtained in Ref.~\cite{(Sas22c)} for various Skyrme functionals, they are estimated to be negligible compared to overall deviations from the data.
+However, based on the results in Ref.~\cite{(Sas22c)} for various Skyrme functionals, the estimated deviations are negligible compared to the overall deviations from the data.
 Theoretical uncertainties of the magnetic dipole moments were evaluated by varying the isovector Landau parameter, $g_0'=1.7(4)$, as adjusted in Ref.~\cite{(Sas22c)}, to $g_0'=1.3$ and 2.1, and by taking the averages of deviations from those determined at $g_0'=1.7$.

 We begin with a survey of results for each element ($Z$ value) and then discuss trends for various Nilsson orbits.
 Where relevant, some remarks are made on the choice or evaluation of experimental data.